-Asset out within the report and whilst acknowledging the objection received to the proposal, the principle of residential development on the site is considered to be acceptable given its location within the settle limits.
+As set out within the report and whilst acknowledging the objections received to the proposal, the principle of residential development on the site is considered to be acceptable given its location within the settlement limits.

 The proposal will replace the two existing dwellings and introduce a terraced development onto Aislaby Road as well as a property facing out onto Urlay Nook Road (A67).
-The scheme is considered to be visually acceptable and will be in keeping with the characteristics of the surrounding area, with the type of accommodation being that which can be expected from a modern housing development.
+The scheme is considered to be visually acceptable and will be in keeping with the characteristics of the surrounding area.
+With the type of accommodation being that which can be expected from a modern housing development.

 The associated separation distances will also ensure that acceptable standards of residential amenity for both neighbouring occupiers as well as future residents of the development will be provided.
-The associated access and parking provision also accords with Council Guidance.
+The associated access and parking provision also accords with the Council's Guidance.

-The proposed development is therefore considered to be acceptable in planning terms and is recommended for approval subject to the recommendation set out below;
+The proposed development is therefore considered to be acceptable in planning terms and it is recommended for approval subject to the recommendation set out below;